israpps/PlayStation2-Basic-BootLoader/documentation/features.md

 Loads apps from mc usb on the default build. but it can also support iLink and MX4SIO by using the appropiate versions | loads apps from mc and usb
-Has Variants that support PSX DESR | Has Variants that support PSX DESR Has Variants that support namco system 2x6 | does not support system 2x6 space usage of aproximately 80/83kb (normal version) | space usage of aproximately 80kb Provides ready to use package for Consoles that need OpenTuna | Fusing it with OpenTuna can be a bit complicated and leaves FreeMcBoot prone to execute itself endlessly on some situations
+Has Variants that support PSX DESR | Has Variants that support PSX DESR Has Variants that support namco system 2x6 | does not support system 2x6 space usage of aproximately 90kb (at best) | space usage of aproximately 80kb Provides ready to use package for Consoles that need OpenTuna | Fusing it with OpenTuna can be a bit complicated and leaves FreeMcBoot prone to execute itself endlessly on some situations
 Loads config from usb, mc or the path where the program is located | Loads config from usb or mc